Witch doctor: In Africa

 In southern Africa, traditional healers are known as sangomas.
 The Oxford English Dictionary states that the first use of the term "witch doctor" to refer to African shamans (i.e. medicine men) was in 1836 in a book by Robert Montgomery Martin.

+BBC News reported, on March 12, 2015, that, "More than 200 witchdoctors and traditional healers have been arrested in Tanzania in a crackdown on the murder of albino people.

+The killings have been driven by the belief – advanced by some witchdoctors – that the body parts have properties that confer wealth and good luck.
+According to the Red Cross, witchdoctors are prepared to pay $75,000 (£57,000) for a complete set of albino body parts.
+Nearly 80 albino Tanzanians have been killed since 2000, the UN says.
+The latest victims include a one-year-old albino boy, killed in north-western Tanzania.
+The government banned witchdoctors in January 2015 as part of its efforts to prevent further attacks and kidnappings targeting people with albinism."

 In Nepal and Northeastern India

 Jhākri (झाक्री) is the Nepali word for shaman.
 It is sometimes reserved specifically for practitioners of Nepali shamanism, such as that practiced among the Tamang people and the Magars; it is also used in the Indian states of Sikkim and West Bengal, which border Nepal.

 Jhākri shamanism is practiced among numerous ethnic groups of Nepal and Northeast India, including the Limbu, Rai, Sunwar, Sherpa, Kami, Tamang, Gurung, Magars, Lepcha and Khas.
 Belief in spirits is prevalent, hence also the fear of spirit possession.
 Some vernacular words for jhākri are phedangbo in the Limbu language, maangpa or nakchyong in Khambu, and boongthing in Lepcha.

 Jhākris perform rituals during weddings, funerals, and harvests.
 They diagnose and cure diseases.
 Their practices are influenced by Hinduism, Tibetan Buddhism, Mun, and Bön rites.

-Even now the indigenous ethnic groups of Assam, Northeastern India (especially in the Mayong region as well other rural places) have shamanistic medicine man who treats diseases using sorcery as well as witchcraft and black magic for which it was once renowned.
-Similar Shamans and Medicine Man are prevalent among the indigenous communities throughout the rural areas of the NE India.
+Even now the indigenous ethnic groups of Assam, Northeastern India (especially in the Mayong region as well other rural places) have shamanistic medicine men who treat diseases using sorcery as well as witchcraft and black magic for which the area was once renowned.
+Similar Shamans and Medicine Man are prevalent among the indigenous communities throughout the rural areas of NE India.